DLUT-ZhengLi/DESN-CCSN/README.md

 ` Xinchen Ye* et al., Deep Joint Depth Estimation and Color Correction from Monocular Underwater Images based on Unsupervised Adaptation Networks. `

 ## section  sourse code
-he source code, trained model, and some results will be available on the github if well prepared.
+The source code, trained model, and some results will be available on the github if well prepared.